 - Integration—linking and sharing critical information systems: coordinating/integrating responsive systems; global integration; measuring key performance indicators (quality, accuracy, timeliness, and cost).

-Credits earned in this course can be applied towards the requirement for maintaining certification with the Purchasing Management Association of Canada (PMAC) as a Certified Professional Purchaser (CPP).
+Credits earned in this course can be applied towards the requirement for maintaining certification with the Supply Chain Management Association (SCMA) as a Supply Chain Management Professional (SCMP)

 MGSC 418 consists of 14 lessons, as outlined below: